World Soil Day: Stop Soil Erosion, Save our Future!

 such as soil absorption, chemical filtration, and nutrient cycle, the Catskill

-Watershed provides New York City with clean water at a cost of $1-to1.5
+Watershed provides New York City with clean water for $1-to1.5

 billion, much less than the $6-to-8 billion one-time costs of constructing a